-- (b) All Employees required to work on the above mentioned days shall be paid double time for the time worked, in addition to any other entitled benefits under this Article. - (c) Day Off in Lieu rights, receive pay for any general holiday, and welfare plan coverage; payments for Union dues and welfare plans will be made by the Employer and recovered from a subsequent pay cheque.
+- (b) All Employees required to work on the above mentioned days shall be paid double time for the time worked, in addition to any other entitled benefits under this Article. - (c) Day Off in Lieu

 When any of the above holidays fall on a normal day of rest or during an Employee's annual vacation, and no other day is declared in substitution thereof, Employees shall receive a day off in lieu of the holiday at their regular rate of pay, such day to be determined by mutual agreement between the Employee and his supervisor.